SidhuK/Machine-Learning-with-R/README.md

 # Machine Learning with R

-ML Algorithms practise using R with tidymodels
+ML Algorithms practice using R with tidymodels

 # Using this Repository to learn more about developing models using Tidymodels and other R packages.